-The food “scarcity vs distribution” debate is reframed here to show how the issues are connected as they relate to global hunger and food security.
+The food “scarcity vs distribution” debate is framed here to show how the issues are connected as they relate to global hunger and food security.

 Global hunger and food insecurity are frequently oversimplified as being primarily a problem of scarcity (not enough food) or a problem of distribution (not enough access to food).
 More accurately, hunger and food insecurity result from a web of immensely complex and inter-affecting factors, including both food supply and distribution issues.